 The internet is based on images that can be either wise or foolish.
 MySpace, the popular social website has grown in users from zero to fifty million teens in two years resulting in its acquisition by media mogul, Rupert Murdoch.
 Facebook was founded by a Harvard student who developed the site to link college students.
 It grew in membership from zero to six million college students in less than two years.
-It continues to grow by ten to twenty thousand users each day.
+Today, it boasts more than 2.27 billion users and continues to grow by just shy of a million new users each day.
 Here are four wise applications regarding the use of MySpace or Facebook.
-(1) Pre-approve all persons who can contact your student.
+(1) Preapprove all persons who can contact your student.
 (2) Provide absolutely no connection with real world such as an address or telephone number on your site.
 Omit posting photographs with an address or name of school in the background.
 (3) Plan how to shut down your student's site before you start it.
 Realize the risk of posted information that can always be retrieved.
 (4) Prepare a prospective employer-approved webpage.
-Employers are using social websites to investigate and verify the credibility of resumes.